 The number in brackets is your CaseID – a specific internal tracking number relating to your specific report.

-- In my case, the confirmation message goes to my “updates” box, not my inbox.
+- Here you see the confirmation message goes to my “updates” box, not my inbox.
 Check your junk or spam folders as well if you’re having trouble finding it.

-- Don’t bother trying to short-circuit the Business Redressal Complaint form.
+- Don’t bother trying to short-circuit the Business Redressal Complaint form by emailing directly.
 The email address you get your confirmation from does not take incoming messages.

-You won’t get further correspondence from Google about what action is taken (or not), so it will be up to you to check back in a few weeks.
-Give them a minimum of 2 weeks, during the pandemic it will likely take even longer.
+You likely won’t get further correspondence from Google about what action is taken (or not), so it will be up to you to check back in a few weeks.
+Under a normal operating environment give them a minimum of 2 weeks.
+During the pandemic it will likely take even longer.
 Use your copy of the sheet to check each listing.

 If you don’t have sufficient action after a few weeks, report again only the listings needing review.
-Cite the previous case ID.
+Cite the previous case ID in the redressal form